Article

 • More restaurant tech means more to manage.
 With every added screen, sensor, and service channel, the system gets more complex.
 Restaurants need the ability to monitor performance across every remote device and software integration, acting fast should things slip out of sync.

 McDonald’s is a leader in the QSR space for many reasons.
-One of them is certainly their leadership in developing a best-in-class connected restaurant experience (see also: Chick-fil-A).
-Customers see it, and they reward it.
+One of them is certainly their leadership in developing a best-in-class connected restaurant experience.
+And with 80% of consumers saying technology influences which restaruant they visit, leadership pays off (see also: Chick-fil-A).